Type 2 Diabetes Mellitus: Symptoms, Diagnosis, Treatment

 Diabetes Mellitus diagnosis:

-According to American Diabetes Association (ADA), the criterias for diagnosis diabetes mellitus are:
+According to American Diabetes Association (ADA), the criteria for diagnosis diabetes mellitus are:

 Those with classic symptoms of hyperglycemia